 If you have suffered injuries in a car accident, you have the right to bring a civil lawsuit against the negligent party responsible for the crash.
 This is true whether you were driving the vehicle or riding as a passenger.
 In many cases, a passenger could have more options than a driver.
 Not only could you bring a suit against the other motorist involved in the crash, but you could also pursue litigation against the driver of your vehicle– if they were at fault.

 However, some important restrictions could prevent you from bringing a lawsuit against the driver of your own car.
-A New York car accident lawyer could advise you of these limitations.
+Our New York City car accident lawyers can advise you of these limitations.